 Read the PDF: 20170608-infinity-supercritical-california-cannabis

-We are starting to get lots of calls from California regarding cultivation and using our extraction systems for oil production and sales for January 2018.
+The California recreational sales has begun.
 The current strategy is to put up cultivation, and then start extraction after harvest.
 While this may seem intuitively correct, it is the worst strategy for cash-flow.

 Start-up Cultivation Means Delayed Cash-flow

 If you start with cultivation, you’re looking at 9 -12 months to begin getting cash-flow (in the process from building the grow-house to mature harvest).
 The time might be a bit better for pure indoor grow, but still a long time regardless.
 This means you will need a large amount of initial capital outlay, to build facilities, and during the grow.
 This is valuable time that can be better utilized.